Micaelly: Iranduba

+In August 2017, she moved to Sport Recife, signing a deal until the end of 2018.
+Micaelly made her league debut against São José on 25 April 2018.
+She scored her first league goal against Pinheirense on 22 May 2018, scoring in the 80th minute.

+Cruzeiro

 On 13 March 2019, after a short period at Avaí (where she did not play), Micaelly signed for Cruzeiro.
+She departed the latter on 23 December 2020.

+São Paulo

-She departed the latter on 23 December 2020, and was announced at São Paulo the following 11 January.
+Micaelly was announced at São Paulo the following 11 January.
+She made her league debut against Grêmio on 18 April 2021.
+Micaelly scored her first league goal against Flamengo on 29 April 2021, scoring a penalty in the 81st minute.

+Ferroviária

+Micaelly scored on her league debut against Botafogo on 15 March 2024, scoring in the 83rd minute.

 International career

+Micaelly scored on her U17 debut against Nigeria U17s on 1 October 2016, scoring in the 41st minute.

+Micaelly made her U20 debut against Peru U20s on 6 March 2020.
+She scored her first goals against Paraguay U20s on 8 March 2020, scoring in the 12th and 24th minute.

 After representing Brazil at under-17 and under-20 levels, Micaelly was called up for the full side by manager Pia Sundhage on 27 August 2022, for two friendlies against South Africa.
 She made her full international debut on 2 September, coming on as a half-time substitute for Kerolin in a 3–0 win at the Orlando Stadium in Soweto.